 Florida Car Insurance Laws

 Florida currently has “no fault” car insurance laws.
 Drivers are required to purchase Personal Injury Protection (PIP) and Property Damage Liability (PDL) coverage before they can hit the road.
-If there’s an accident, injured parties have to submit an insurance claim with their own provider to recover these benefits – regardless of who caused the accident.
+If there’s an accident, the injured driver has to submit an insurance claim with their own provider to recover these benefits – regardless of who caused the accident.

 Serious Injury Threshold Exception

 There is one major exception to Florida’s no-fault insurance law: the serious injury threshold.
-If your crash related injuries are so severe that they cause significant or permanent impairment, disability, or death, you’re permitted to file a personal injury lawsuit against the party responsible for your accident.
+If your accident-related injuries are so severe that they cause significant or permanent impairment, disability, or death, you’re permitted to file a personal injury lawsuit against the at-fault party for your accident.

-Since the cost of a catastrophic injury tends to be much greater than insurance policy maximums, this helps to ensure that injured motorists have a path to get the compensation they need.
+Since the cost of a catastrophic injury tends to be much greater than insurance policy maximums, this helps to ensure that injured drivers have a path to get the compensation they need.

 Personal Injury Lawsuit